nccgroup/tracy/README.md

 and their corresponding outputs. `tracy` can use this data to intelligently find vulnerable instances of XSS, especially with web applications that use lots of JavaScript.

-`tracy` is a browser extension and light-weight HTTP proxy that records all user input to a web application and monitors any time those inputs are output, for example in a DOM write, server response, or call to `eval`.
+`tracy` is a browser extension that records all user input to a web application and monitors any time those inputs are output, for example in a DOM write, server response, or call to `eval`.